-This document describes the preliminary implementation of the Modbus communication protocol for use in monitoring common process variables in the Sierra InnovaMass Vortex flow meter.
+This document describes the preliminary implementation of the Modbus communication protocol for use in monitoring common process variables in the Sierra InnovaMass 240 and 241 mass vortex flow meters.
 The physical layer utilizes the half-duplex RS-485 port, and the Modbus protocol.